-To recommend the Joint Committee approve proposed improvements to concession ticketing on the Subway.
+To inform the Partnership of a report being presented to the Strathclyde Concessionary Travel Scheme Joint Committee (SCTSJC) regarding proposed improvements to concession ticketing on the Subway.

 2. Background

 The SPT Subway has operated a fully smart ticketing system, with ticket gates for entry and exit at all stations, since 2013.
 Customers can travel using a smartcard, or a single use lightweight smart ticket, usually referred to as a paper or disposable ticket.